freeCodeCamp/chinese/chinese/articles/how-we-created-a-free-coding-school-with-the-freecodecamp-curriculum.md

 If they simply do not show up or communicate with us, then they are free to reapply in the future, but no spot will be saved for them.

-## Staff and Volunteers
+## 职员与自愿者

-### Soliciting Volunteers
+### 征求自愿者

 Without volunteers, it would be quite overwhelming to run a program like this.
 Here are some of the different types of volunteers you will need to be successful.

-### Responsibilities:
+### 职责：

-1.  **Organizers –** Yes, we are volunteers too.
+1.  **发起人 –** Yes, we are volunteers too.
 We are fortunate to have an amazing team of organizers who run the program.
 This includes myself, two other developers, and a computer lab supervisor from the library who also knows how to code.
 We chat several times per week in Discord to make sure the program is running smoothly and students are progressing.
 I think 3-5 is a pretty good number for an organizing team, but we might add more to do specific things, such as 'community manager' or 'volunteer coordinator.'
-2.  **Presenters –** These people give lectures during class times or special help sessions held on weekends usually.
+2.  **主持人 –** These people give lectures during class times or special help sessions held on weekends usually.
 This is the hardest type of volunteering to manage.
 In our program, the lectures are 1.5-2 hours long and there are only 24 of them, so every single one has to be on point and flow with the rest of the curriculum.
 Some well-meaning volunteers might not be the right fit for giving lectures for people who are brand new to development.
 It is  **very**  important to be clear about what you want them to cover in the lecture, down to the individual points and expected learning outcomes.
 We also made sure to give volunteers a boilerplate slide deck to work off of so it matched the rest of the curriculum.
-3.  **Mentors –**  Students will not only have coding questions, but also have questions about their careers, networking, etc. Mentorship is great for answering these types of questions.
+3.  **导师 –**  Students will not only have coding questions, but also have questions about their careers, networking, etc. Mentorship is great for answering these types of questions.
 We are currently working on setting up our mentorship program where volunteer mentors will check in with students at least once per week to make sure they are on track and answer any questions they have.
 One of the reasons for the delay is we have been working on a system for how to handle any complaints of inappropriate language or behavior that might take place when students meet one on one with volunteers.
-4.  **Lab Assistants –**  Lab assistants are there to help out synchronously during live lab sessions, usually with problems running software or debugging.
+4.  **助理 –**  Lab assistants are there to help out synchronously during live lab sessions, usually with problems running software or debugging.
 We utilized lab assistants much more when we held in-person classes.
 With things being remote, we can't see the students' screens so we have had to just have a few people available to answer questions in the chat if people get stuck.
-5.  **General Helpers –** These people help answer students' questions in the chat and perform other tasks like reviewing projects and portfolios.
+5.  **帮手 –** These people help answer students' questions in the chat and perform other tasks like reviewing projects and portfolios.
 They are also useful for students to rubber duck off of or for encouragement.

-### Volunteer Handbook
+### 自愿者手册

 We made a two-page handbook detailing expectations for volunteer behavior as well as requirements for participation in our program.
 It's pretty basic right now, but we will be building off of it as we go along I'm sure.

 We also give them a link to the  [freeCodeCamp code of conduct][4]  because it's short, sweet, and to the point: be kind, understanding, etc.

-### Making Sure Staff has the Tools to Succeed
+### 确保员工拥有成功的工具

 We have definitely made a few mistakes, including letting a presenter make his own slides and then having to tell him at the last minute that they needed to change.
 It didn't go over well.
 We should have been much clearer with what we wanted from him.